Cathedral of St. Cuthbert

 At the south eastern corner of the cloisters an archway known as the Deans Walk leads through to the Cathedral’s beautiful close known as the College.
 Here we find the former house or lodgings of the Durham Prior now called the Deanery and a number of beautiful houses clustered around the College green with a water pump and water tower as a centre piece.

 College Green has a very beautiful secluded village-like quality to it, with the houses being the home to members of Durham’s Dean and Chapter.
 The Dean and Chapter was established in the 1540s after the Reformation.
-The Dean and Chapter is the successor to the Prior and monks of Durham of times past.
+The Dean and Chapter are the successors to the prior and monks of the pre-Reformation era.

-On the west side of the green, a tunnel passageway called the Dark Entry leads to the Durham river banks.
+On the west side of the green, a tunnel passageway called the Dark Entry leads down to the Durham river banks and onward to Prebends Bridge.
 The term ‘college’ as used in connection with College Green has nothing to do with Durham University or any other educational establishment but is used to describe the organisation of the cathedral’s administrative body.

 The south western corner of the College is the home to the Durham Chorister School.
 This was originally established as a song school around 1390.
 Ex-pupils of this school have included the former Prime Minister Tony Blair and the actor, Rowan Atkinson who is most noted for his role in the BBC comedy series Blackadder and as the comedy character Mr Bean.

 As well as being quite possibly the most beautiful part of Durham City, College Green provides lovely views of the south side of the cathedral.

 Visit the Durham Cathedral website